cecilzzz/interior-design-guide/content/posts/power-of-light.md

 Think about how you instinctively judge a space when you first walk in.
 Before you notice the furniture, before you see the color of the walls, you're already responding to the light.
 This isn't coincidence - it's how our brains are wired to understand our environment.

 ### How Light Reveals Space
-Light doesn't just illuminate – it tells the story of a space.
 Like a camera adjusting its exposure, our eyes constantly adapt to help us understand our environment.
 Watch how:
 - Sunlight streaming across a room reveals its depth
 - Shadows define the texture of a brick wall
 - Focused light draws your eye to a favorite artwork